track02/Design_Pattern_Samples/README.md

 Wrap a gift up in different layers of paper

-Print out the colour of each paper used and the gift
+Prints out the colour of each paper used and the name of the gift.

-Sum the cost for each layer of paper and the enclosed gift.
+Sums the cost for each layer of paper and the enclosed gift.